Why You Should Spend More Time Outside

-Our indoor lifestyles are leading us to miss out on the health benefits associated with being in nature.
-There are manypsychological advantages to being a nature lover including reduced depression, reduced anxiety, an Increased desire to be social and greater self-esteem
+Our indoor lifestyles are leading us to miss out on the health benefits we get from being in nature.
+Studies have linked many psychological advantages to being a nature lover including reduced depression, reduced anxiety, an Increased desire to be social and greater self-esteem.

 Research into “grounding,” a term coined to describe direct skin-to-earth contact, yields fascinating results from what is believed to be an exchange of free electrons into the body.
 Benefits of grounding are reduced inflammation and faster wound healing.

 The Japanese culture embraces a practice called shinrin-yoku, or forest bathing, which is the practice of spending mindful time amongst trees and fresh, quiet air.
-It’s gaining popularity in western society as a therapeutic technique given the undeniable positive effects like lowered stress, decreased blood pressure and improved immune response.
+It’s gaining popularity as a therapeutic technique given the positive effects like decreased blood pressure and improved immune response.

 During your work week, go have lunch outside.
 Most cities are accommodating with grass and tree areas.
 If you have a backyard at home, that’s prime real estate.
-Take off your shoes at the end of the day and feel that grass beneath your feet.
-Or bring some plants to work and set them up around your desk to remind yourself of the world outside.
+Take off your shoes while you eat and feel that grass beneath your feet.

 Interacting with the natural world brings clear benefits to both the body and mind.
 To make the most of these, incorporate as much time outdoors and greenery into your life, as you can.
 It might just do the trick to make you feel healthier and more connected.